FREQUENTLY ASKED QUESTIONS

 How long have you been photographing?
 Any professional training?

 I have been taking photos professionally since 2009.
 I graduated in May of 2012 from Metropolitan Community College with my Associates degree in Applied Sciences - Photography - General Commercial, and I graduated with honors (Dean's List all 3 years) and was awarded the Presidential Scholarship.
 Although a community college, Metro is known to have one of the top photography programs in the Midwest, and is nationally known for producing gifted photographers.
-I also worked for Hayneedle.com as their full-time videographer for six years, producing their product review videos, along with a number of design videos, and now at AccuQuilt as their full-time Visual Media Specialist - Photography & Video.
+I also worked for Hayneedle.com as their full-time videographer for six years, producing their product review videos, along with a number of design videos.
+I also spent some time at AccuQuilt as their full-time Visual Media Specialist - Photography & Video, and am now at KreativElement as a member of their photo and video team.

 What are the best locations for my photo shoot?